swingleSara/deathworks/README.md

 How It's Made
 Tech Used: MERN (MongoDB, Express, React, Node) with multer and cloudinary for image storage.

 This app is still under construction!
-I have plenty of todos but am currently working on an application form to quick-apply to positions as well as a means to leave questions to be answered by the hiring manager.
+I have plenty of todos but am currently working on the frontend to make the UI/UX bearable.
+I would also like to add a quick-apply funciton at some point in the future.

 # Install Dependencies